Pool Heaven's Pool School

 A Cartridge Pool Filter is More Green

-Cartridge filters are considered the green filter.
+Cartridge filters are considered the green filter (environmentally conscience).
 This is, because they do not have backwash valves which means less waste of pool water.
 You will find the cartridge(s) with ridges look much like a car air filter.
 They filter better than the other filter types at low pump speeds and have more inside filter surface area.

 The lack of back-washing and greater efficiency to filter at lower pump speeds is why many call them the green filter.
 There are times where backwashing is convenient to drain pool water such as rain or flooding though.